seanoshea/FuzzyMatchingSwift/README.md

 ```

 ### Matching on Arrays of Strings
 Returns a new instance of an Array which is sorted by the closest fuzzy match.
 Does not sort the host Array in place.
+Will always return the same number of elements that are found in the host Array.
 ```swift
 ["one", "two", "three"].sortedByFuzzyMatchPattern("on")
 // returns ["one", "two", "three"]